-Now’s the time to hone in your ideas and accept realities:
+Now’s the time to hone in your ideas and figure out what’s possible:

-You can make reservations for vehicle through Campus Safety.
+You can make reservations for vehicles through Campus Safety here.
 Club officers are entitled to use a PLU vehicle if the club is currently active.
 Any driver must obtain PLU Driver Certificate in order to operate PLU vehicle.
 Vehicle expenses will be charged against your PLU club account.

 PLU Driver Certificate >

 Always remember that inter club collaboration is an option!
 If you’re thinking of an event that could be hosted by more than one club (i.e. you have similar interests) why not talk to other club presidents?
 Co-hosted events can help spread around the costs of an event, give you more manpower to get things done, and it will definitely widen your audience base.